Skip to content

 from pyspark.sql import Column

-from koheesio.steps.transformations import ColumnsTransformationWithTarget
+from koheesio.spark.transformations import ColumnsTransformationWithTarget

 class AddOneWithTarget(ColumnsTransformationWithTarget):